Bijayalaxmihtml/Kunskapskontroll1/README.md

 # Kunskapskontroll1
-First assignment for the **data science** knowledge test assignment files will be stored in this repository.
-This is set as public reposity as per the assignment requirement and anyone can download the code locally.
-To run the code one can use Visual source code editor alongwith Python, Jupyter plugin extensions.
+This repository contains the files for the first assignment of the **Data Science** Knowledge Test.
+It has been set as a public repository as required by the assignment, allowing anyone to download the code locally.
+The code can be executed using the Visual Studio Code editor with Python and Jupyter plugin extensions.

 **Description**
-This is a project to test the knowledge in the areas of testing, logging and scheduling a task.
-The language used here is Python and the database used is SQLite.
-Test file has been created using PyTest
+This project evaluates knowledge in areas such as testing, logging, and task scheduling.
+The implementation is done in Python, and SQLite is used as the database.
+Testing is facilitated using PyTest.

 Here are the details of the files in this repository:
 - **MyFirstAssignment.ipynb** - Notebook file